sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

       <p align="center"><img src="images/image16.png" class="inline" width="500" height="300"/></p>

-    - Now we will test the Lambda, choose S3 Put event from the list of sample and update S3 bucket and S3 key details.
+    - Now we will test the Lambda, choose the S3 Put event from the list of samples and update the S3 bucket and S3 key details.
 After changes in the event json save it.

       <p align="center"><img src="images/image17.png" class="inline" width="600" height="450"/></p>